 Early History of the Badenock family

-Another 167 words (12 lines of text) covering the years 1454, 1460 and 1521 are included under the topic Early Badenock History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Badenock research.
+Another 84 words (6 lines of text) covering the years 1454, 1460 and 1521 are included under the topic Early Badenock History in all our PDF Extended History products and printed products wherever possible.

 Badenock Spelling Variations

 Repeated and inaccurate translation of Scottish names from Gaelic to English and back resulted in a wide variety of spelling variations with single names.
 Badenock has appeared Badenach, Badenack, Badenoch, Badenock, Badinoch, Badynoch, Badyenoch, Baidenach and many more.

 Early Notables of the Badenock family (pre 1700)